jsphtkn/intro2riscV/README.md

   - This will teach you the basics of Combinational and Sequential Logic design and general digital design methodology.
   - By completely understanding the projects, you become completely capable of writing any Verilog code.
   - FSM (Finite State Machine)
-  - Learn the simulation part carefully and try self checking tesbenches
+  - Learn the simulation part carefully and try self-checking tesbenches

 2- EHB_425E: Learn basics of RISC-V
   - Firstly, practice ASM.
 In the presentations, you can find the general microprocessor methodology and design principles (Datapath - Control).
 Deep dive into RISC-V. Recommended to go by: